 Hands down, my favorite part was the water play area.
-It was also the favorite of my 3 year old.
+It was also the favorite of my 3 year old daughter.
 I love water play and how it intrigues my kids.
-My 4 year old loved the giant lego pieces.
+My 4 year old son loved the giant Lego pieces.

 I really liked how the COSI Kidspace was laid out and that there are so many different and interesting spaces for the kids to explore.
 We spent around two hours there and didn’t even thoroughly explore all of it.
 My kids wanted to walk around and see other areas.
 Since it’s a large building with many exhibits, we only saw a fraction of the space.

 At the time of our visit, there were some areas with construction.
 We parked in the lot ($4 whether you have a membership or not at the time of publishing) and hopped on the shuttle.
 By the way, the parking lot has a flow that isn’t really marked or apparent in anyway, so when I tried to leave, people shot me some dirty looks.
 Someone finally let me go.
 Sorry folks.
 I had no idea and saw no arrows directing me in any particular direction.
 Be aware when you go, so you don’t mess up, too.
 Or suffer the wrath of the other moms!*